misstop/recruitment/README.md

 # shawn
-shawn is a recruitment app
+recruitment is a recruitment app